networknt/light-doc/content/en/style/light-chaos-monkey/_index.md

 Each middleware handler has its configuration file with a switch to enable or disable.
 So you can even deploy it to the production without any negative impact.

 A configuration endpoint /chaosmonkey enables these handlers at runtime with different parameters.
 It allows controlled Chaos Engineering from the pipeline so that it can be rerun for every release.
-Also, this gives the team more opportunities to simulate random production behaviours.
+This also gives the team more opportunities to simulate random production behaviours.

 ### Assault Handlers

 Assault handlers are the heart of Chaos Monkey and the service makes use of them based on your configuration.
-Following assault handlers are actual provided.
+The following assault handlers are actually provided.

 * [Latency Assault][]